The CreatorCon Call for Content is officially open! Get started here.

 Data Stream Errors on Empty Rest Response

-1. First step there is an API call to pull a list of projects from google cloud
+1. First step: Identify Project population aka get all projects.
+An API call to pull a list of all projects from google cloud

 This step requires pagination to be used so a Datastream is being used for this.